 Step 5: Verify and Validate Requirements

-In step five, each requirement must be verified and validated to ensure that these are the correct requirements.
+In step five, each requirement must be verified and validated to ensure these are correct.
 This ensures that the requirements meet the overall objective of the system and all stakeholder needs.

 AcqNotes Tutorial